metaterminal/metaterminal.fyi/content/blog/words-on-the-street.md

 date = 2022-05-24
 +++

-I've recently been playing... (well, I was, before health things and international travel and exams got in the way)...
+I've recently been playing... <!-- more --> (well, I was, before health things and international travel and exams got in the way)...

 ...a new game called Words on the Street.
 It's a clever little phenomenon - a "massively multiplayer online word game streamed over Twitch".
 It plays out similar to a bespoke Jackbox game; you sit in Twitch chat, playing word games competitively.
 Two teams, red and blue.
 Play four rounds to try to gain an advantage for the final knockout.